Last Updated on 12 January 2023 by Alastair Digby

-Any time threat actors try to compromise an application, server, or other IT system, they search for weaknesses that they can exploit.
-These weaknesses are low-hanging fruit that make it easier to achieve malicious goals, whether that means installing malware, encrypting systems with ransomware, or stealing sensitive data from your environment.
+Any time threat actors try to compromise an application, server, or another IT system, they search for weaknesses that they can exploit.
+These weaknesses are low-hanging fruit that makes it easier to achieve malicious goals, whether that means installing malware, encrypting systems with ransomware, or stealing sensitive data from your environment.

-The fast-paced, ever-changing nature of modern IT environments means new vulnerabilities constantly emerge.
+Modern IT environments’ fast-paced, ever-changing nature means new vulnerabilities constantly emerge.
 Businesses face a race against time to find vulnerabilities and deal with them before it’s too late, either through mitigation or remediation.
 This article clarifies the difference between vulnerability remediation vs. mitigation

 What is a Vulnerability?

 A vulnerability is a flaw in a system that weakens its security and could be targeted by a cybercriminal exploiting it.

 Ever since curious-minded individuals began exploring computer systems, software, and networks, they found vulnerabilities that could allow them to retrieve hidden information, escalate privileges or access unexpected resources.

 In 1967, a group of high school students found security vulnerabilities in an IBM network of computers and terminals running the APL programming language.
 This primitive form of ethical hacking helped to strengthen the security of IBM’s future computer systems.

 Unfortunately, having a curious mind and hacking systems is not restricted to altruistic or ethical uses.
 Malicious actors today constantly probe IT environments for vulnerabilities using an array of tools and techniques.
 While there are many different types of vulnerabilities, here are some of the most common ones that hackers try to exploit: